 With the heaviest component after the engine firmly installed in the middle, right at its centre of gravity, the S90 responds sharply and isn’t easily unsettled by poor road conditions.
 It also means that the S90 has a bigger boot than any of its peers.
 Of course, the downside also means that storage space in the centre console is less.
 A small price to pay for greater safety.

 If clothes make a man, cabin materials make a car

-The Nappa leather in the S90’s seats are made by Sweden’s Elmo, and unlike leathers used by other cars, Elmo’s leathers are naturally tanned.
+The Nappa leather in the S90’s seats are naturally tanned.
 As the leather has not been artificially treated, it breathes better, giving the seats natural ventilation and more importantly, a more comfortable journey in our hot climate, where thick leather seats often give occupants a sweaty back.

 It doesn’t stop there.
 Every Volvo seat is designed with the accumulated knowledge of orthopedic surgeons from Chalmers University of Technology in Gothenburg, Sweden.
 That’s the reason why Volvo seats are the most comfortable in the business.

 Not only that, they are also the safest.
 The frames of Volvo seats are designed to absorb impact in the event of a severe accident, especially in scenarios where the car’s bottom smashes into something hard, which could severely injure the occupant’s back.
 It’s an innovation that’s only found in a Volvo.